PennLINC/sMRI_ChronicPain/README.md

     - Create two new subdirectories and name them **DataMatlab** and **DataRaw**.
     - The entered data will be saved here later

 If you are running the analyses on a Windows OS computer, please follow the next steps (otherwise go on to **2.
-ALE Metaanalysis**)
+ALE Meta-analyses**)
 1. Download [Visual Studio for C++](https://visualstudio.microsoft.com/vs/features/cplusplus/)
 2. The following Windows-specific documents are located in the **EickhoffALE** folder (they do not affect analyses performed using Linux or Mac OS):
     - *tfceMex_pthread.c*